castier1/debugger-Project/README.md

-	meta	to print all the metadata of the file to analyse (file type, mode, owner, file size, times) file	to print the list of all the dynamic librairies loaded analyse >>> PID
+	meta	to print all the metadata of the file to analyse (file type, mode, owner, file size, times) file	to print the list of all the dynamic librairies loaded fd	 	to print all the file descriptor opened analyse >>> PID
 	 71776
 analyse >>> PPID